nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 This prevents the misselection of strains with overlapping, similar or multisymbolic names.

-By default, the gVCF were filterin as follow:
+By default, the gVCF were filter as follow:

 - MQ >= 5